nus-cs2113-AY2425S1/tp/docs/team/chewycj.md

 * Delete Courses Sequence Diagram

 ### Instructions for manual testing
-* Documented test cases for testers to follow for the `CheckInformationCommands`
+* Documented test cases for testers to follow for the commands inheriting from `CheckInformationCommands`
 * Included notes for testers that could guide them through the testing

 ## 5. Contributions to team-based tasks
-* Set up the GitHub team organisation, tP repository, and issue tracker, while discussing with the team through a call.
+* Set up the GitHub team organisation, tP repository, and issue tracker.
 * Provided the idea of a CLI application to help with Student Exchange Programme planning
 * Added the database as a resource to Java in order to package it with the JAR.
 * Creation of the `constants` package, for the use of named constants in our team code.
-* Maintained the issue tracker alongside the team.
+* Maintained the issue tracker alongside the team, and testing of our product.

 ## 6. Review/mentoring contributions
 * GitHub code reviews and comments for multiple PRs, learning together with the team: